Skip to Main Content

 5HC06

-• The certification statement on the plan of care was altered/illegible and/or did not contain all the required elements.
+• The plan of care certification statement was missing, altered, illegible, or didn't contain all required elements.

 Reference: